Overview

 Join us for the ultimate girls' trip to French Canada!
 Hosted by Girls' Guide's own Kathy Machnik, a Montréal resident, this trip unfolds like a love letter to French-Canadian culture.
 We'll start in Montréal, the vibrant heart of Quebec.
 Montréal is a city that dances between two worlds—one where European sophistication meets North American energy, where traditional markets buzz alongside avant-garde galleries, and where centuries-old architecture stands proudly alongside bold modern design.
-We'll have four days to explore at an unhurried pace, with each day promising new discoveries.
+We'll have three days to explore at an unhurried pace, with each day promising new discoveries.
 What will be your favorite?
 Montréal's world-class museums and restaurants?
 The charming boutiques and cobblestone streets of Vieux-Montréal?
 We'll get to see it all.
 Our journey shifts gears with a scenic train ride to Quebec City.
 With its UNESCO-protected Old Town, Quebec City feels like a piece of Europe that somehow drifted across the Atlantic and anchored along the majestic St. Lawrence River.
-It maintains its deep French heritage while feeling thoroughly alive and authentic - not a museum piece.
-We'll have time to immerse ourselves in nature, visiting Montmorency Falls and Isle d'Orleans.
+It maintains its deep French heritage while feeling thoroughly alive and authentic - not like a museum piece.
+We'll have time to immerse ourselves in nature, visiting the roaring Montmorency Falls.
 And what girls' trip would be complete with a day at a luxurious Nordic spa?
 Is there a better way to spend a week in autumn?

 Here's a day-by-day itinerary of the trip.
 Click on the "<" and ">" buttons to scroll through each day.